Skip to content

 Conclusion

 Infrared heaters are not expensive to run in winter when used correctly.
-By heating only occupied spaces and delivering warmth directly to people and surfaces, infrared systems can reduce wasted energy during colder months.
+By heating only occupied spaces and delivering warmth directly to people and surfaces, infrared systems reduce wasted energy during colder months.

 Next article Infrared heating vs heat pumps: running costs compared